telerik/ajax-docs/controls/grid/data-editing/validation.md

 * **EnableValidation** - A boolean value indicating whether the grid values should be validated upon submit.

 * **ValidationGroup** - A property used to set a ValidationGroup for the grid control, so that it is validated only along a certain group of controls having the same group name.
+By default, the grid does not have a validation group set, so if you set one for your validators, make sure to set it for the grid as well.

 ## Adding a validator to an edit field in Telerik RadGrid